Logius-standaarden/BOMOS-Verdieping/ch02_Tactiek_EN.md

 In particular if the intention is to achieve international interoperability, the best solution is as far as possible to remain in line with the international standards and to select a strategy on the right-hand side of the figure, if possible compliant profiling.
 However, this requires harmonisation with the international standard, which involves costs for example due to attending the international standardisation meetings.
 If your aim is to achieve interoperability in an international context this is essential.

-### The Linked Data standards for semantic modelling
+### The Linked Data Standards for Semantic Modelling

 Linked Data has already come a long way, to the situation in which it has become the de facto standard for semantic modelling.
 The standards and technologies covered by Linked Data -- such as RDF, SPARQL en OWL -- are becoming increasingly widely used in practice.
 It started in the academic world but over the past few years has spread into both the public and the private sector.